eoydvin/radar_adjustment_intercomparison/README.md

 # radar_adjustment_intercomparison
-A intercomparison of radar adjustment method, with focus on radar-CML merging, using open datasets
+A intercomparison of radar adjustment methods, with focus on radar-CML merging, using open datasets